 - Have routine medical checkups by your veterinarian.

 - Feed a geriatric diet specially formulated for the needs of an aging pet.

-- Provide proper care of the skin and coat with routine shampooing.
+- Provide proper care of the skin and coat with routine grooming.

 This evaluation should consist of the following:

-- Blood test for liver and kidney function
+- Blood Testing for Liver and Kidney Function

 - EKG Screening & Glaucoma Screening